-If you are need of healing bone broth but don’t have enough time to make some, check out Flavor Chef Bone Broth.
+If you are in need of healing bone broth but don’t have enough time to make some, check out Flavor Chef Bone Broth.
 They offer flavorful, entirely organically sourced, slow-simmered chicken and beef bone broth that can be delivered straight to your door.
-(As a bonus, you can receive 10 percent off by using my exclusive code: Thyroid10.)
+(As a bonus, you can receive 10% off by using my exclusive code: Thyroid10.)

 Be sure to also check out Paleovalley Snacks.
-Paleovalley provides delicious meat sticks that are free from additives and sourced from grass-fed, pasture-raised animals.
+Paleovalley provides delicious meat sticks that are sourced from grass-fed, pasture-raised animals and are free from additives.
 They have bundles that you can purchase at a better discount, and they are great for on-the-go snacks.

 I know time is money, so I hope these resources are helpful for you!